AlexGulliver/personalwebsite/src/cityspots/southampton.md

 Wild horses!

 #### Portsmouth
-I'm not supposed to recommend this but its actually not that bad :\)
+Not supposed to recommend but its actually not that bad :\)

 #### Winchester
-Winchester is a really charming city steeped in history.
+A really charming city steeped in history.
+Cathedral green is amazing in summer.

 #### Lepe
-Good for some fresh air.
+Good walking and some fresh air.

 #### Bournemouth Beach
-A really good beach only a 40 minute train and a short walk from Southampton Central.
+Closest proper beach.
+40 minute train and a short walk from Southampton Central.